Pentagon Area Calculator (regular)

 Where pentagons appear in real measurements:

 • Soccer ball panels.
-A traditional soccer ball uses 12 black pentagons and 20 white hexagons in a truncated-icosahedron pattern.
+The traditional ball uses 12 black pentagons and 20 white hexagons in a truncated-icosahedron pattern.
+The pentagons are the reason it curves: hexagons alone would stay flat forever.

 A small pentagonal gazebo with 6 ft sides.
 Area = 1.7205 × 36 = 61.94 sq ft of floor.
 That fits a small table and three chairs comfortably.